 Theory and Experiments in Macroeconomics and Finance: JCU Hosts International Workshop

-The Department of Economics and Social Sciences organized an international workshop titled “Theory and Experiments in Macroeconomics and Finance” on June 19, 2019.
+The Department of Economics organized an international workshop titled “Theory and Experiments in Macroeconomics and Finance” on June 19, 2019.
 The workshop was the department’s first international event.
 The theme was chosen to reflect recent evolutions in the fields of macroeconomics and finance that came about in part in response to the financial crisis of 2008.
 The use of experiments in this area can help to shed light on human behavior and interactions between agents that are difficult to be observed or analyzed in the real economy.

 The speakers came from both outside Italy as well as from universities in Rome.
 Dr. Gabriele Camera, a world-renowned expert in the field from Chapman University was the keynote speaker.
 Professor Camera provided the audience with a fascinating perspective on money and currency systems and an overview of some of the laboratory studies he has conducted to look into the role of money.